kernkonzept/ahci-driver/doc/ahci_drv_readme.md

   This option enables the quiet mode.
 All output is silenced.

+* `--client <cap_name>`

+  This option starts a new static client option context.
+The following `device`, `ds-max` and `readonly` options belong to this context until a new client option context is created.

+  The option parameter is the name of a local IPC gate capability with server rights.

-* `<cap_name>,<UUID | SN>,<num_ds>`
+* `--device <UUID | SN>`

+  This option denotes the partition UUID or serial number of the preceeding `client` option.

+* `--ds-max <max>`

-  This triple allows to configure a static client.
-The first item is the name of a local IPC gate capability with server rights.
-The second item denotes the partition UUID or disk serial number the client wants to connect to.
-The last item specifies the upper limit of the number of dataspaces the client is allowed to register with the AHCI driver for virtio DMA.
+  This option sets the upper limit of the number of dataspaces the client is able to register with the AHCI driver for virtio DMA.

+* `--readonly`

+  This option sets the access to disks or partions to read only for the preceeding `client` option.

 ## Connecting a client